 From 2002 to 2004, Landreth was with Reuters in Singapore, where he covered the global oil trade.
-From 2000 to 2002, he reported for Reuters in New York, covering the health and energy industries, and the attacks of September 11, 2001 and their aftermath.
-Before Reuters, he was a Founding Editor at the New York- and Beijing-based website VirtualChina (1999-2000).
-Prior to his work as a reporter, Landreth edited non-fiction books at Henry Holt & Company in New York (1993-1998).
-He holds a B.A. in English Literature from the University of California, Berkeley (’92), and an M.S. from the Columbia University Graduate School of Journalism (’99).
-He is the proud father of a daughter whose passport is impressively packed for a 14-year-old.
+From 2000 to 2002, he reported for Reuters in New York, covering the attacks of September 11, 2001 and their aftermath, and the health and energy industries.
+He was a Founding Editor at the New York- and Beijing-based website VirtualChina (1999-2000) and edited non-fiction books at Henry Holt & Company in New York (1993-1998).
+Landreth holds a B.A. in English Literature from the University of California, Berkeley (’92), and an M.S. from the Columbia University Graduate School of Journalism (’99).
+He is the proud father of a daughter whose passport is impressively packed for a 20-year-old.

 Media